 **Workflow:**

-4. COMMIT: Save working code with strong tests
+4. COMMIT: Save the working baseline with its preservation evidence

 5. REFACTOR: Improve structure